B-fields And dust in interstelLar fiLAments using Dust POLarization (BALLAD-POL): I. The massive filament G11.11-0.12 observed by SOFIA/HAWC+: Observations

 \section{Observations}

-In this work, we use the archival far-IR polarimetric data observed by SOFIA/HAWC+ at 214$\mum$ wavelength toward G11.
+In this work, we use the archival far-IR polarimetric data observed by SOFIA/HAWC+ at 214$\mum$ wavelength toward G11 as part of the FIELDMAPS legacy project (PI: Ian W. Stephens, Worcester State University).
 The angular resolution is $18.\arcsec2$ corresponding to a physical scale of 0.32 $\pc$ at a distance of $\sim$\mbox{3.6 kpc}.
 G11 was mapped by mosaicking four fields of SOFIA/HAWC+.
-We use the Level-4 data products accessible from the SOFIA archive\footnote{https://irsa.ipac.caltech.edu/Missions/sofia.html}.
+The observations were taken on 13 July 2018 with a total exposure time of $2316 \s$.
+Polarimetric observations were performed with the chop-nod imaging mode \citep{harper2018hawc}.
+We use the Level 4 data products accessible from the SOFIA archive\footnote{https://irsa.ipac.caltech.edu/Missions/sofia.html}.
+The data reduction process was carried out using \href{https://www.sofia.usra.edu/sites/default/files/2022-12/hawc_users_revL.pdf}{HAWC DRP PIPELINE v1.3.0} in several steps including chop-nop subtraction, flat-field correction, flux calibration, background subtraction, polarization angle correction, and mosaic map making.

 For linear polarization, the polarization states are defined by the Stokes $I$, $Q$, and $U$.
 The original means of signal-to-noise ratios ($S/N$s) of $I$, $Q$, and $U$ are 28.3, 0.2, and 0.5, respectively.
 Due to the low $S/N$s of the data, we binned the original $4\arcsec.55$-pixels to $9\arcsec.1$ to increase the $S/N$s.
 The new pixel-size is about a half of the beam size of SOFIA/HAWC+ at 214$\mum$.
 After binning, the mean $S/N$s increase by a factor of two: 57.4 for $I$, 0.4 for $Q$, and 1.0 for $U$, respectively.
 Rigorous cuts will be applied to the data for further analyses which are mentioned elsewhere in the paper.